 They may feel light-headed or dizzy when they stand up, or may faint.
 This is because olanzapine may lower the blood pressure.
 They should stand up slowly, and should lie down for a while if they feel dizzy.
 If this becomes a problem, contact your doctor.

 They may be hungrier than usual (increased appetite).
 Encourage them to eat fruit and vegetables and low-calorie foods, rather than foods that contain a lot of calories (avoid crisps, cakes, biscuits and sweets), and to have plenty of exercise.
 Otherwise they may put on weight.

 They may have a dry mouth.
 Eating citrus fruits (e.g. oranges) and taking sips of water may help.
 If this is still a problem after 2 weeks, contact your doctor for advice.

 Your child’s skin will be more sensitive to sunlight.
 Keep them out of strong sun.
 When outdoors, they should wear a long-sleeved top, trousers and a hat and should use a high-factor sun screen (at least SPF 30).

 There may sometimes be other side effects that are not listed above.
 If you notice anything unusual and are concerned, contact your doctor.
 You can report any suspected side effects to a UK safety scheme at www.mhra.gov.uk/yellowcard

 Can other medicines be given at the same time as olanzapine?

 - You can give your child medicines that contain paracetamol or ibuprofen, unless your doctor has told you not to.

-- Olanzapine should not be taken with some common drugs that you get on prescription.
-Tell your doctor and pharmacist about any other medicines your child is taking before giving olanzapine.
+olanzapine should not be taken with some medicines that you get on prescription.
+It is important to tell your doctor and pharmacist about any other medicines your child is taking before starting olanzapine.